amit08255/react-patterns/compound-components.md

 ## Bonus Tips

-### Passing data of all immediate children of a component
+### Wrapping all immediate children of a component

 ```React.Children``` provides utilities for dealing with the this.props.children opaque data structure.